 Those are the types of measures that can save your life, organize resistance, and that can eliminate clear threats.
 Hence while it may be that we already have passed the marginal threshold, clearly things can get a lot worse even if we have passed such a threshold.

-Hence, at least any such proposed enhanced surveillance measures must be obviously incomplete and easy to circumvent – otherwise an ordinary citizen could not any longer perform those important use cases.
+Hence, at least any such proposed enhanced surveillance measures must be obviously incomplete and relatively easy to circumvent – otherwise an ordinary citizen could not any longer perform those important use cases.
 If that’s the case, then how effective can those additional surveillance measures be?
 Obviously their effectiveness is bounded above by the intelligence level and capability of the criminals.

 Yet, by historical evidence, typical measures in place in Western countries already catch a number of criminals: cellphones get tracked down, cars are traced within and across state lines by toll booths, police cars, and other cameras, and sometimes even humans are traced out in public, particularly in cities like London where there are significant numbers of public cameras.
 To what extent are the criminals caught by these measures stupid, and how much stupider are they vs. the average citizen?
 That’s a hard question to answer because of multivariate, difficult to measure IQ, but in my review of various criminals and their behavior, the average criminal is not that much dumber than the average citizen.
 Much of the variation is the influence of intoxicants, loss of emotional control, and similar factors that likely would not apply for the use cases above.